DatatracCorporation/BluetoothSerial/README.md

 #### Android

-`enable` is only supported on Android and does not work on iOS or Windows Phone.
+`enable` is only supported on Android and does not work on Windows Phone.

 If `enable` is called when Bluetooth is already enabled, the user will not prompted and the success callback will be invoked.